The Best Chainsaws, According to DIYers

-Fuel Type: Quintessential chainsaws are gas-powered, but there are now many quieter, lighter—and yes, less powerful—electric models on the market.
-Some are corded, meaning in order to operate the tool, you must be in range of an electrical power source.
+Quintessential chainsaws are gas-powered, but there are now many quieter, lighter—and yes, less powerful—electric models on the market.
+Some are corded, meaning in order to operate the tool, you must near an electrical power source.
 Cordless chainsaws, meanwhile, run on rechargeable lithium-ion batteries.
 Though most lack the brawn to take down trees, battery-powered saws are more than serviceable for many common applications.

 On electric models, built-in circuit breakers prevent the motor from burning out.
 Corded models need heavy-gauge weatherproof extensions and a ground fault circuit interrupter.
 Cordless models, meanwhile, are most convenient when they come with an extended-life battery (or an extra).

 To help take some of the guesswork out of the shopping process, we’ve identified a few of the top-rated chainsaws available today.
-These recommendations are based on the criteria listed above, on ratings by leading consumer testing sites, and on reviews written by actual people.
-Check out the best chainsaws:
+These recommendations are based on the criteria listed above and the opinions of DIYers who’ve purchased the saws and have taken the time to review them.
+Check out the best chainsaws.